sohnryang/pintos/README.md

-# pintos
+# PintOS
-PintOS implementation by myself
+Preliminary tasting of hell